thomaswp/SimpleAIF/README.md

 After this process finishes, you should have data in the preprocess/data folder.

 **Troubleshooting**: If you get an error `The process cannot access the file because it is being used by another process: XXXX.tmp`, this is a know issue with the DVC VSCode plugin.
 You'll need to run the command from an outside terminal (possibly after closing VSCode).
-Do do so, run conda, navigate to this directory, activate the .conda environment (`activate ./.conda`), and then run the command.
+To do so, run conda, navigate to this directory, activate the .conda environment (`activate ./.conda`), and then run the command.

 Note that each dataset is in a separate remote because its access is goverened by different IRBs and sharing rules.
 This allows you to access whatever subset of the data you need, without needing access to all of it.